sorrel/minimal-mistakes/_pages/about.md

 ---
 **Leaf & Seed** was founded by Heidi Hurwood in 2014, to provide RHS Qualified and knowledgeable gardening services in the West Sussex area.

-Heidi usually works with Duncan West, with profiles of both gardeners below.
+Heidi occasionally works with Duncan West on larger gardens.

 ## Heidi Hurwood
 {% include figure image_path="/assets/images/general/about_heidi2.png" alt="Heidi gardening" caption="" %}{: .align-right}